telerik/teststudio-docs/docs/getting-started/installation-and-activation.md

 	* Note: When upgrading, users may encounter an error: "Service 'Telerik Scheduling Service' (Telerik Scheduling Service) failed to start.
 Verify that you have sufficient privileges to start system services."
 See <a href="/troubleshooting-guide/installation-problems-tg/error-starting-services" target="_blank">Error Starting Services troubleshooting article</a>.

+Once you have installed Test Studio, you can <a href="/general-information/installation/check-for-updates" target="_blank">check for updates automatically</a>, or download and install them manually.

 ## Activate Your License ##

 After installing Telerik <a href="http://www.telerik.com/teststudio" target="_blank">Test Studio</a>, you will be asked to activate your license.
 During this process, your machine creates its own unique key and provides it to our server.
 We use this key to generate a unique license key for the installation of the product.
-This article discusses how to go through this process and provides a guided walk-through.
+This tutorial below describes how to go through this process and provides a guided walk-through.
 All users, both trial and purchased, will need to activate their product after installation before they can begin using the tool.

 The below process assumes that you have not launched the Standalone or VS plugin version after the installation completed.
 If you have already launched Test Studio and are ready to input your licensing data (user email and password), skip to step 3.